sanju-2006/Module-3/3D TUPLES - A TUPLE WITH MULTIPLES OF 5.md

 # Exp.No:3d
-## TUPLES - A TUPLE WITH MULTIPLES OF 5
+## TUPLES - element 'n'  not exists

 ---

 ### AIM
-To write a Python program to create a tuple containing all multiples of 5 up to a given number **N**.
+Write a Python program to check whether an element 'n'  not exists and '8' exists within a tuple.

 ---